stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

-Two orbs placed randomly with the only forces acting on them being each other's gravitational pull
+Two orbs placed randomly with the only forces acting on them being each other's gravitational pull.
+The two orbs should keep moving back and forth.

 ---

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 Two orbs are placed vertically.
-The higher orb can move only about the x-axis, while the lower orb can move about the x-axis and y-axis.
+The higher orb is fixed and the lower orb can only be moved in the y-xais.
+Earth will be off the screen and gravity will be presnt.
 For the purpose of demonstration, the length of the spring is finite.
+As the lower orb reaches the maximum spring length, it should jolt back up, eventually becomjng still.

 ---